fantasycalendar/FoundryVTT-TokenEase/README.md

 <img src="https://app.fantasy-calendar.com/resources/computerworks-logo-full.png" alt="Fantasy Computerworks Logo" style="width:250px;"/>

-A module made by [Fantasy Computerworks](http://fantasycomputer.works/).
+A module made by Fantasy Computerworks.

 Other works by us:
 - [Fantasy Calendar](https://app.fantasy-calendar.com) - The best calendar creator and management app on the internet
 - [Sequencer](https://foundryvtt.com/packages/sequencer) - Wow your players by playing visual effects on the canvas
 - [Item Piles](https://foundryvtt.com/packages/item-piles) - Drag & drop items into the scene to drop item piles that you can then easily pick up
+- [Potato Or Not](https://foundryvtt.com/packages/potato-or-not) - Automatically set up Foundry to the best visual settings for your players' potato computers
 - [Tagger](https://foundryvtt.com/packages/tagger) - Tag objects in the scene and retrieve them with a powerful API
-- [Rest Recovery](https://foundryvtt.com/packages/rest-recovery) - Automate most D&D 5e long and short rest mechanics

 Like what we've done?
 Buy us a coffee!